dssg/learning/tmux/notes.md

 These notes are based off of tmux version 1.8, so you'll need to upgrade from the default tmux on ubuntu.

 ssh dssg@ec2-54-225-49-43.compute-1.amazonaws.com

 ilovedata

+##Why tmux?
+Working on remote servers can suck.
+What if you want to leave something running overnight but go home?
+Do you hate having tons of open windows all connected to the same server?
+Are you working with someone else on the same project (maybe pair programming) and you want to both be able to see the screen and type at the same time?

 ##Let’s start a tmux session